JoeRoussy/roomie/README.md

 }
 ```
 #### Text Searches
 In order to perform a text search a collection needs to have a text index on the field being searched and it must also declare a language.
+Note that if you are using a text search on an aggregation pipeline, it must be the first field in the `$match` field.

 Declaring a language means each document has a `language` field set to a language, for example: `english`.

-To make a text index on a field, use the following command:
+To make a text index on a field, use the following command (in the mongo shell for example):
 ```
 db.<collection>.createIndex( { <filed>: "text" } )